blakeblackshear/frigate/docs/docs/configuration/index.md

   # NOTE: must be unique if you are running multiple instances
   client_id: frigate
   # Optional: user
-  # NOTE: MQTT user can be specified with an environment variables or docker secrets that must begin with 'FRIGATE_'.
+  # NOTE: MQTT user can be specified with an environment variable or docker secrets that must begin with 'FRIGATE_'.
   #       e.g. user: '{FRIGATE_MQTT_USER}'
   user: mqtt_user
   # Optional: password
-  # NOTE: MQTT password can be specified with an environment variables or docker secrets that must begin with 'FRIGATE_'.
+  # NOTE: MQTT password can be specified with an environment variable or docker secrets that must begin with 'FRIGATE_'.
   #       e.g. password: '{FRIGATE_MQTT_PASSWORD}'
   password: password
   # Optional: tls_ca_certs for enabling TLS using self-signed certs (default: None)